 - Havelock Ellis

-RETROACTIVE JEALOUSY USUALLY INVOLVES obsessive and unpleasant thoughts and emotions regarding a partner’s past relationships and sexual history.
+RETROACTIVE JEALOUSY, or what is also referred to as “retrospective jealousy” and “retrograde jealousy,” involves obsessive and unpleasant thoughts and emotions regarding a partner’s past relationships and sexual history.

 Some people are troubled by the fact that their partner went through a “promiscuous phase” involving multiple lovers.
 Some people are troubled by the fact that their partner engaged in different types of sexual behaviour, or had more sexual partners than themselves.
 Some people are troubled by the fact that their partner was once deeply in love and committed to another person.
 Some people are troubled by the fact that their partner once kissed another boy in the seventh grade (I’m not kidding).